Parkyunhwan/Lane_Extractor/README.md

 ### 4. run /save_lane rosservice to get pcd files

 	$ rosservice call /save_lane "num : [int]" 실행
-Save the line points found so far to a file.
+Save the lane points found so far to a file.
-(File saved in the location of the line_extractor node.)
+(File saved in the location of the lane_extractor node.)

 ## Contact
 If you interested in my project.